-Dialysis nurses work in the larger field of nephrology nursing, and they have a highly detailed knowledge of many diseases of the kidneys.
+As part of the larger field of nephrology nursing, dialysis nurses rely on detailed knowledge of many kidney conditions.
 These nursing professionals medicate, support, and monitor patients who are on dialysis.
 They also educate them on kidney diseases and the lifestyle choices that will make it easier to keep their disease under control.

 What is chronic kidney disease (CKD)?